Tait TM8105 Notes

 It contains many GPIO pins which are readily programmable by the software.

-We are interested in pins 7, 13, 12, and 15 for the TNC-Pi.
+We are interested in pins 7, 13, 12, and 15 for the NinoTNC.
 Recall that we programmed pin 12 as an external PTT.
 It's likely that this connector can also be used for programming (pins 11, 3, and 15), but this hasn't been tested.